hawadoh/personal-website/content/research/urss/epr-identity-testing.md

 $$
 D(\rho,\sigma) := \frac{1}{2}\|\rho - \sigma\|_1.
 $$
-From the work we've done in Exercise 8.3.1 in the textbook *Introduction to Quantum Cryptography* by Vidick and Wehner, when the number of rounds $N \to \infty$,
+From the work we've done in Exercise 8.3.1 in the textbook *Introduction to Quantum Cryptography* by Vidick and Wehner (`TODO: write the whole proof out`), when the number of rounds $N \to \infty$,
 $$
 F(\rho_{AB}, \ket{\text{EPR}}\bra{\text{EPR}}) = \sqrt{\bra{\text{EPR}}~\rho_{AB}~\ket{\text{EPR}}} \geq \sqrt{1 - 2\delta}
 $$